 A Beginner's Guide to Wisconsin's Birding Hotspots

-Grab your binoculars, a birding guide and a friend or two and head out into Wisconsin’s birding heaven.
+Grab your binoculars, a birding guide and a friend or two and head out into Wisconsin’s birding paradise.
 More than 400 species of birds have been spotted in Wisconsin, and at least 250 of them are considered regulars.
-The state’s place on the seasonal migration route brings a number of passing visitors in spring and fall as well.
-Whether you’re staying close to home or driving across the state to a hotspot, our abundant green (and blue!) space makes casual or serious birding easy and enjoyable.
+The state’s place on the seasonal migration route also brings a number of passing visitors in spring and fall.
+Whether you’re staying close to home or driving across the state in search of certain species, Wisconsin’s many natural landscapes make casual or serious birding easy and enjoyable.

 Horicon Marsh

 There’s even a canoe “trail” that circles back to the put-in.
-The Wild Goose Trail, a rail trail, passes right along the northwest corner of the marsh, connecting riders back to Fond du Lac.
+The Wild Goose State Trail, a rail trail, passes right along the northwest corner of the marsh, connecting riders back to Fond du Lac for easy adventuring.

 The Mississippi River and Wyalusing State Park

-Like the Great River Road that follows it, the Mississippi River is a great route for travelers, but in this case we mean birds.
-You can spot abundant eagles, egrets, herons, and kingfishers, and a long list of migratory birds along the route.
+Like the Great River Road that follows it, the Mississippi River is a great route for travelers both human and winged.
+You can spot abundant eagles, egrets, herons, kingfishers and a long list of migratory birds along this route.

-The Wisconsin River empties into the Mississippi at Wyalusing State Park, and the park’s bluff overlooks the confluence of the two mighty rivers.
-The songbird population here is impressive as is the variety of warblers including Cerulean, Kentucky, Yellow-throated and Prothonotary Warblers, plus an assortment of flycatchers, vireos and more.
+The Wisconsin River empties into the Mississippi at Wyalusing State Park, and the park’s bluff overlooks the confluence of the two mighty waterways.
+The songbird population here is impressive, as is the variety of warblers, including Cerulean, Kentucky, Yellow-throated and Prothonotary Warblers, plus an assortment of flycatchers, vireos and more.

 Find great camping in the park or follow the Great River Road north for the day, stopping in small towns along the way to La Crosse.
-North from there is another great riverside hotspot: the 6,446-acre Trempealeau National Wildlife Refuge, which combines prairies with its riverside wetlands and forests.
+North from there is another great riverside birding area: the 6,446-acre Trempealeau National Wildlife Refuge, which combines prairies with its riverside wetlands and forests.

 Crex Meadows Wildlife Area

-One of the top 500 birding sites in the country, this 30,000-acre preserve of wetlands and brush prairie near Grantsburg in northwestern Wisconsin has seen over 280 species and keeps an online list of everything spotted in the last week.
+One of the top 500 birding sites in the country, this 30,000-acre preserve of wetlands and brush prairie near Grantsburg in northwestern Wisconsin has seen over 280 species and keeps an online list of varieties spotted in the last week.
 You can take a 24-mile driving tour through the property, but a cycling or paddling tour might get you closer to some wildlife.
-In the past, Crex Meadows has even had the occasional moose or mountain lion.
+In the past, Crex Meadows has even been visited by the occasional moose or mountain lion.

 Natural beauty abounds in Wisconsin's state parks.
 Find great trails for hiking and wildlife-spotting at these state parks perfect for exploring.